 This book explores the challenge of dismantling colonial schooling and how entangled power relations of the past have lingered in post-apartheid South Africa.
-It examines the ‘on the ground’ history of colonialism from the vantage point of a small town in the Karoo region, showing how ...
+It examines the ‘on the ground’ history of colonialism from the vantage point of a small town in the Karoo region, showing how patterns of ...

 By Mary Lawhon

 This book facilitates more careful engagement with the production, politics and geography of knowledge as scholars create space for the inclusion of southern cities in urban theory.
 Making Urban Theory addresses debates of the past fifty years regarding whether and why scholars should conceptualize...